During a Tenancy Policy

 - The terms of the residential tenancy agreement

-Both the tenant and FACS have rights and obligations under the above Acts, the residential tenancy agreement and FACS policies.
+Both the tenant and DCJ Housing have rights and obligations under the above Acts, the residential tenancy agreement and DCJ Housing policies.

 Paying for rent, water usage and other tenancy charges

-Generally, all tenants living in dwellings owned or managed by FACS are required to pay for rent, water usage and other tenancy charges.
-FACS expects tenants to arrange for prompt payment of their tenancy charges.
-As rent and water usage is charged on a weekly basis, tenants must pay these charges on or before the due date.
+Generally, all tenants living in dwellings managed by DCJ Housing are required to pay for rent, water usage and other tenancy charges.
+DCJ Housing expects tenants to arrange for prompt payment of their tenancy charges.
+As rent, water usage, and rental bond (if applicable) is charged on a weekly basis, tenants must pay these charges on or before the due date.
 Other tenancy charges are payable as they become due.
 For more information, see the Tenancy Charges Policy.

 Looking after the home

-Tenants can expect FACS to provide them with a property that is in a reasonable condition.
-Tenants are expected to take good care of their property, to keep it reasonably clean and to take responsibility for property damage other than that caused by fair wear and tear or the criminal activity of a third party.
+Tenants can expect DCJ Housing to provide them with a property that is in a reasonable condition.
+Tenants are expected to take good care of their property, to keep it reasonably clean and to take responsibility for property damage other than that caused by fair wear and tear, the criminal activity of a third party or as a result of a domestic and family violence offence where the tenant is not the perpetrator.
 For more information see the Tenant Repair Costs Policy.

-FACS provides planned maintenance services to keep its properties in good condition and to ensure consistent maintenance standards across the state.
+DCJ Housing provides planned maintenance services to keep its properties in good condition and to ensure consistent maintenance standards across the state.
 The Maintenance Line is the single point of contact for all maintenance issues.
 Although most maintenance work is carried out using a planned program of works, in certain situations, maintenance will be responded to more quickly.
-For more information on when FACS will respond more quickly to maintenance issues, go to Situations in which maintenance will be carried out more quickly.
+For more information on when DCJ Housing will respond more quickly to maintenance issues, go to Situations in which maintenance will be carried out more quickly.
 For more information on maintenance, go to the Maintenance and repairs to your home fact sheet.